Introduction

 2. Predictive Analytics and ROAS Forecasting

 Perhaps the most ambitious feature is the Predictive ROAS Model.
-Using historical data from your connected ad accounts, Creative Score attempts to forecast the Return on Ad Spend for a new creative asset.
+Using historical data from connected ad accounts, Creative Score delivers pre-launch creative performance prediction.
+It forecasts the Return on Ad Spend for new assets, transforming standard designs into predictive ad creative.

-While no tool can predict the future with 100% certainty, Creative Score's 2026 algorithm claims a high statistical probability of identifying top-quartile performers.
-This feature is particularly useful for budget allocation, allowing growth leads to assign higher initial budgets to assets with high predicted ROAS, accelerating the learning phase.
+While no tool guarantees future results, Creative Score's 2026 algorithm identifies top-quartile performers using a proprietary predictive creative scoring system that evaluates visual elements against historical winners.
+This feature is highly useful for budget allocation, allowing growth leads to assign higher initial budgets to assets with high predicted ROAS, accelerating the learning phase.

 3. Handling Seasonality and Market Volatility